Matches Played Online

 Pre-alerts

 Please.
 Even with system cards it is polite to give a brief description of your methods before play.
-As above, please specify your leads and carding.
+Be clear about your leads and carding – it is awkward to ask about leads, signals, discards etc. during play.

 Chat